 In that way, agents may not even have to search for knowledge, but instead will have relevant knowledge surface automatically for them, in their workflow.

 As we mentioned earlier, it’s important that your support knowledge lives wherever your team works.
-A tool quickly gaining adoption amongst support teams for internal communication is Slack.
+Slack is among the top collaboration tools support teams use every day for internal communication.
 A modern knowledge base will keep pace with the trends that are shaping the support world such as the rise of live chat and messaging bots.
+Guru integrates directly with both Slack and Microsoft Teams, making it easy to save and share knowledge in chat.
 Bots could soon be communicating externally to your customers directly, but don’t overlook the ability to deploy bots today to help streamline your internal support process.

 For example, so much valuable knowledge gets created in Slack, but how do you capture it so your support team can reuse it in future conversations with customers?